-You’ve probably seen it in the news that the state of Florida has declared a state of emergency for 7 counties along the Gulf of Mexico coast because of the phenomenon popularly called “Red tide”.
+You’ve probably seen it in the news that, back in August, the state of Florida had declared a state of emergency for 7 counties along the Gulf of Mexico coast because of the phenomenon popularly called “Red tide”.
 We have put the term between quote marks because scientists have been phasing out of its usage since red tides are not always actually red-colored and tides are unrelated to the occurrence of said phenomenon, however, the effects of red tide are very real and related to several possible troubles to real estate.
+And considering that, with Category 4 Hurricane Michael striking the Florida Panhandle exactly from the Gulf of Mexico, and the big water surge that is expected, the red tide might as well advance into the mainland further damaging the people of Florida and its real estate.

-But maybe we’re getting too ahead of yourself, so let’s start by answering what is red tide.
+But maybe we’re getting too ahead of ourselves, so let’s start by answering what is red tide.

 What is Red Tide?